Configure and manage backup for Azure Blobs using Azure Backup

 To stop backup for a storage account, follow these steps:

-Navigate to the backup instance for the storage account being backed up.
+Go to the backup instance for the storage account being backed up.

-You can navigate to this from the storage account via Storage account -> Data protection -> Manage backup settings, or directly from the Backup Center via Backup Center -> Backup instances -> search for the storage account name.
+You can go to this from the storage account via Storage account -> Data protection -> Manage backup settings, or directly from the Backup Center via Backup Center -> Backup instances -> search for the storage account name.